-- There is an outdoor viewing platform, as well as indoor panoramic windows to view the many peaks in the Swiss and Italian Alps;
+- There is an outdoor viewing platform.
+You can see the many peaks of the Swiss and Italian Alps there.

-- You can also enjoy the views from the restaurant with panoramic windows;
+- You can also enjoy the views from the modern restaurant with panoramic windows.

-- The Glacier Palace is an ice grotto inside the glacier, with ice sculptures.
-The entrance fee is not included in the cable car ticket;
+- The Glacier Palace is an ice grotto inside the glacier with ice sculptures.

-- You can ski all year round, even in Summer.
-If you're not into skiing or snowboarding: there's the option of snow tubing too.
+- You can ski all year round, even in summer.
+If you're not into skiing or snowboarding: in summer you can enjoy snow tubing too.

 Activities around mid station Trockener Steg

-- In Summer there are several hikes that start from here.
-You can walk to the Gandegg hut, which has small restaurant and offers basic lodging;
+- In summer several hikes start here.
+You can walk to the Gandegg hut, which has small restaurant and offers basic lodging.

 - Of course the views here are beautiful as well, and actually you're slightly closer to the Matterhorn here than at Klein Matterhorn.